kwanwan/WorkBetter/README.md

 This demo also requires Wercker to orchestrate the build and deployment of the Work Better application to an OKE cluster.
 This involves configure Wercker pipelines and workflow.

 - If you do not already have Wercker setup for Work Better, you must create and configure one before you can run the demo.
-- Please follow the instruction here to create your Work Better application in Wercker [Wercker Setup Link](WERCKERsetup.md).
+- Please follow the instruction here to create your Work Better application in Wercker [Wercker Setup](WERCKERsetup.md).

 ## Demo Steps

 ### **Step 1**: Introduce the Work Better application

 Work Better is a HR web application written in JET.
-This web application is designed as a microservice to run in a Docker container and deployed to Kubenetes.
+This web application is designed as a microservice to run in a Docker container and deployed to Kubernetes.
 It is continuously integrated and deployed to a Kubernetes cluster running on OCI.

 * Go to the Work Better dashboard
 * Click on some of the items